arangodb/docs-hugo/README.md

 aliases:
   - old
 ```

+For aliases in `_index.md` files, think of the folder they are in as a file.
+In the above example, the folder is `new/`.
+Treating it like the file that
+defines the page means that the alias `old` is relative to its parent folder
+(here: the root folder of the content, `site/content/`).
+Therefore, the alias
+needs to be `old`, not `../old`.

 Note that you need to set up aliases for all files in `new/` so that every URL
 which includes the old folder name redirects to the corresponding new URL.